-This post is about two such algorithms, implemented in Rust with formal proofs of correctness, and three exercises that compose them into a verified Byzantine-tolerant sensor poll.
+This post is about two such algorithms, implemented in Rust with formal proofs of correctness, and three exercises that compose them into a verified Byzantine-tolerant value aggregator.
 All five were produced through an autonomous coding loop.
 One of the algorithm exercises surfaced a bug in our own specification that we wouldn’t have caught without the loop’s strict refusal to cheat.
 The third composition exercise was set up as a deliberate test of whether the loop can discover proofs rather than only execute pre-designed ones; it passed, and the result subsequently survived an audit re-run with the operator-authored witness file hidden.
 Those are the pieces worth reading for.

 The problem in plain English